ctrlplusb/easy-peasy/website/docs/docs/api/persist.md

 );
 ```

-In the example above we are persisting the state for our entire store, but you can alternatively target specific parts of your model to persist:
+You can also target specific parts of your model that you would like to persist by wrapping the desired models with the `persist` helper.

 ```javascript
 const store = createStore(